 I like to use a single, non-stranded thread for this stitch, such as a pearl cotton number 8 or 12.
 I am using a number 8 in the photos below so that you can see it more easily.

 I have photographed the fabric in an embroidery hoop, but you may find it easier to work without one (known as working in the hand) so that you can scoop up the fabric on the needle for each stitch.
-But do be careful not to pull your stitches too tightly or you could pucker the fabric due to the tension.
+But be careful not to pull your stitches too tightly or you could pucker the fabric because of the tension.

 I advise you to practice on a sampler (or scrap piece of material) until you have worked out how to use your thumb to hold the working thread in place at the beginning of each stitch.

-This stich is worked from right to left which may feel a little odd at first.
-For practice purposes tie a knot in the end of your thread and bring the needle through from the back at the beginning of your line.
+Work from right to left.
+This may feel a little odd at first.
+When practicing, tie a knot at the end of your thread and bring the needle through from the back at the beginning of your line.

-Insert the needle down into the fabric just above your marked line and bring it back up almost immeditely below, but don't pull it through just yet!
+Insert the needle down into the fabric just above your marked line and bring it back up almost immediately below, but don't pull it through just yet!

 The working thread needs to come across the needle and then tuck underneath it, as shown in the first photo.

 Then take another stitch a little further along the line.
 The distance you leave between each knot is up to you.
-The first row in the photos is worked with a gap in between the stitches.
+I worked the first row in the photos, leaving a gap in between the stitches.

-Coral Knot stitch can be worked in closely spaced rows as a filling stitch.
+Try working Coral Knot stitch in closely spaced rows as a filling stitch.

-You have the option of positioning each knot directly above the one in the previous row, alternating them or just placing them randomly.
-Each will give a different effect so pick the way that seems to work best with the item being embroidered.
+You then have the options of positioning each knot directly above the one in the previous row, alternating them, or just placing them randomly.
+Each will give a different effect, so choose which appeals to you and works best with the item being embroidered.
 In the photo below I alternated the knots, while in the acorn cup at the top of the page I stacked them one above the other.